8 Biggest Golf Longshots To Win The Masters At Augusta National

 8. Patrick Reed (40-1, 2018)

-PGA TOUR’s brief heel put his name on the radar not for alleged skirting around some rules, but with his Masters victory in 2018.
-Reed closed at 40-1 odds just ahead of Round 1, but quickly vaulted himself into competition.
-He posted a 69, 66, and 67 in the first three rounds – the only golfer in the field to shoot sub-70 all three rounds.
+The PGA Tour’s brief heel put his name on the radar not for alleged skirting around some rules but with his Masters victory in 2018.
+Reed closed at 40-1 odds just ahead of the first round but quickly vaulted himself into the competition.
+He posted a 69, 66, and 67 in the first three rounds – the only golfer in the field to shoot sub-70 in all three rounds.
 At +120 heading into Sunday, Reed shot a 71 and survived a surging Jordan Speith, who shot 64 on Sunday (second-lowest round ever).

 7. Bubba Watson (50-1, 2012)

-Watson won his first of two green jackets in 2012 with 50-1 odds prior to Round 1.
+Watson won his first of two green jackets in 2012 with 50-1 odds before the first round.
 Drama ran high as he chased down Louis Oosthuizen, shooting one better than him to force a playoff.
-It took two extra holes to finally notch his victory, but Watson did so, closing at +800 going into Sunday.
-The 2012 Masters stands as one of the most thrilling rounds in recent memory, due in part to both Watson and Oosthuizen (66-1) being longshots.
+It took two extra holes to notch his victory finally, but Watson did so, closing at +800 going into Sunday.
+The 2012 Masters is one of the most thrilling rounds in recent memory, partly due to both Watson and Oosthuizen (66-1) being longshots.

 Charl Schwartzel, left, of South Africa, helps Bubba Watson put on the winner’s green jacket after winning the Masters golf tournament on the 10th hole after a sudden death playoff Sunday, April 8, 2012, in Augusta, Ga.
 (AP Photo/Darron Cummings)